cterdam/genpro/src/README.md

 ## 🪵 log

-- Logs will appear at a number of destinations by default:
+- Logs can appear at a number of destinations:
   - Stdout
-  - Local log file `log.txt` in out dir.
+  - Local log file `log.txt` in out dir
+  - Wandb

 - To log msgs, simply `from src.log import logger` and use `logger` as in `loguru`.

+### Wandb logging

+- To use wandb logging, the `WANDB_API_KEY` shell variable must be set with a valid API key.

+- Logs will appear under the given run name and project name in the wandb entity chosen with the API key.

+- The job type of the wandb run will be the same as the task in the config.

+- By default, all `.py` files in the repo at this time of the run will also be saved in the wandb run as an artifact.

 ## 🧮 data